 - the National Assistive Technology Advisory Board

-To grasp the distinction here, we need only to think about whether we are referring to a specific, named person, place, or thing or using a generic description.
-Formal names such as those above are quite different from nonspecific labels: “the steering committee,” “the regional advisory committee,” “the consortium,” “the county school for the deaf,” “the assistive technology advisory board,” “the planning committee,” “the subcommittee,” the word school in “Sunday school,” and so on.
+To grasp the distinction here, we need to consider whether we are referring to a specifically named person, place, or thing or using a generic description.
+Formal names such as those above are quite different from nonspecific labels, such as “the steering committee,” “the regional advisory committee,” “the consortium,” “the county school for the deaf,” “the assistive technology advisory board,” “the planning committee,” “the subcommittee,” the word school in “Sunday school,” and so on.

-In sentence 5 of the opening exercise, the first instance of the word university is not capitalized because it is used as a common noun, in its generic sense.
-The second two occurrences of the word in sentence 5, however, are part of proper nouns and are appropriately capitalized.
+In sentence 5 of the opening exercise, the first instance of the word university should be lowercased because it is being used as a common noun and in its generic sense.
+The second two instances of it in that sentence, however, are part of formal names and are, therefore, appropriately capitalized.

-The following lists may help clarify the distinction between proper and common nouns and adjectives:
+The following list may help clarify the distinction:

 Acronym vs. Initialism

-The term acronym refers to a type of abbreviation formed from the initial letters or the major parts of a compound term and pronounced as a single word; examples include CENTCOM (United States Central Command), DHEC (Department of Health and Environmental Control), HAZMAT (hazardous material), NATO (North Atlantic Treaty Organization), and NOAA (National Oceanic and Atmospheric Administration).
+Both acronyms and initialisms are types of abbreviations.
+An acronym is formed from the first letters or the major parts of a compound term and pronounced as a single word; examples include CENTCOM (United States Central Command), DHEC (Department of Health and Environmental Control), HAZMAT (hazardous material), NATO (North Atlantic Treaty Organization), and NOAA (National Oceanic and Atmospheric Administration).

-Another type of abbreviation very commonly called an acronym is more strictly an initialism: an abbreviation formed from the initial letters of a compound term and pronounced as a series of letters—CDC (Centers for Disease Control), FBI (Federal Bureau of Investigation), OMB (Office of Management and Budget), and so on.
+An initialism, by comparison, is formed from the initial letters of a compound term but pronounced as a series of individual letters—CDC (Centers for Disease Control), FBI (Federal Bureau of Investigation), OMB (Office of Management and Budget), and so on.

-Many writers are under the false impression that all the words represented by the letters in an initialism (or acronym) should be capitalized simply because the acronym itself is rendered in capital letters.
+Many writers are under the false impression that every word represented by a letter in either an acronym or an initialism, when spelled out, should be capitalized simply because the abbreviation itself is rendered in capital letters.

-The acronym ATM, for example, is “automatic teller machine,” DVD is “digital versatile discs,” CD is “certificate of deposit” or “compact disc,” PI is “private investigator,” APB is “all-points bulletin,” UHF is “ultra-high frequency,” and so on.
+ATM, for example, is automated teller machine, DVD is digital versatile disc, CD is certificate of deposit or compact disc, PI is private investigator, APB is all-points bulletin, UHF is ultrahigh frequency, and so on.

-Likewise, in sentence 3 in the opening exercise, the phrase “frequently asked questions” in the write-out for the acronym FAQ should not be capitalized.
+Likewise, in sentence 3 of the opening exercise, the phrase frequently asked questions as the written-out form of the acronym FAQ should not be capitalized.

-And one final note: it is also true that even some acronyms themselves are not capitalized: mph (“miles per hour”), rpm (“revolutions per minute”), and cc (“cubic centimeter”), for example.
+Even some acronyms themselves are not capitalized: mph (miles per hour), rpm (revolutions per minute), and cc (cubic centimeter), for example.
 When in doubt, consult a reputable dictionary.